Mini baked vanilla donuts with blood orange glaze – soft, fluffy baby donuts topped with a zesty orange icing!

 Soft, fluffy baked vanilla donuts with a zesty blood orange glaze.
 I’m really happy with this recipe – I hope you love it too!

-60g soft butter
+- 60g soft butter

-70g caster sugar
+- 70g caster sugar

-1 medium egg, beaten
+- 1 medium egg, beaten

-100g plain flour
+- 100g plain flour

-Pinch of salt
+- Pinch of salt

-1/2 tsp baking powder
+- 1/2 teaspoon baking powder

-1/2 tsp Vanilla extract
+- 1/2 teaspoon Vanilla extract

 For the glaze:

-175g icing sugar
+- 175g icing sugar

-Juice of about half blood orange
+- Juice from one half of a blood orange

-Preheat the oven to 180C/160F.
+- Preheat the oven to 180C/160Fan.
 Grease your mini donut mould.

-In a medium sized bowl, beat the butter and sugar together until the mixture is very light and fluffy.
+- In a medium sized bowl, beat the butter and sugar together until the mixture is very light and fluffy.
 Add the egg a little at a time, beating well.
 Beat in the vanilla extract.

-Scrape the mixture into a piping bag fitted with a medium sized round nozzle.
-Fill the donut moulds no more than half full with Alternatively, you can just spoon the mixture into the donut mould, but I find this quite fiddly and on my first try I ended up over filling the moulds - if you have a steadier hand than I do you might be ok!
+- Scrape the mixture into a piping bag fitted with a medium sized round nozzle.
+Fill the donut moulds no more than half full.
+Alternatively, you can just spoon the mixture into the donut mould, but I find this quite fiddly and on my first try I ended up over filling the moulds - if you have a steadier hand than I do you might be ok!
 Speaking of overfilling, its pretty important that you don't because the holes will close up and you won't have that classic donut shape.

+- To make the orange glaze, simply mix the icing sugar and orange juice together until you have a smooth pourable icing that coats the back of a spoon.
 When the donuts are cold, dip them in the glaze.
 Place on a wire rack with a piece of parchment underneath to catch any drips.